qsniyg/maxurl/README.md

  * [Userscript](https://greasyfork.org/en/scripts/36662-image-max-url) (most browsers)
    * [userscript.user.js](https://github.com/qsniyg/maxurl/blob/master/userscript.user.js) is also the base for everything listed below
    * It also serves as a node module (used by the reddit bot), and can be embedded in a website
- * [Firefox Addon](https://addons.mozilla.org/en-US/firefox/addon/image-max-url/) (Firefox Quantum-based browsers only, other browsers supporting WebExtensions can sideload this extension through this git repository)
+ * [Firefox Addon](https://addons.mozilla.org/en-US/firefox/addon/image-max-url/) (Firefox Quantum-based browsers only, other browsers supporting WebExtensions can sideload the extension through this git repository)
    * Since addons have more privileges than userscripts, it has a bit of extra functionality over the userscript
    * Source code is in [manifest.json](https://github.com/qsniyg/maxurl/blob/master/manifest.json) and the [extension](https://github.com/qsniyg/maxurl/tree/master/extension) folder
  * [Website](https://qsniyg.github.io/maxurl/)